tlswg/tls13-spec/draft-ietf-tls-tls13.md

-Given a set of n InputSecrets, the final "master secret" is computed by iteratively invoking HKDF-Extract with InputSecret_1, InputSecret_2, etc.  The initial secret is simply a string of Hash.length zero bytes.
+Given a set of n InputSecrets, the final "master secret" is computed by iteratively invoking HKDF-Extract with InputSecret_1, InputSecret_2, etc.  The initial secret is simply a string of Hash.length bytes set to zeros.
 Concretely, for the present version of TLS 1.3, secrets are added in the following order: